When are you open?

 *The potential exception is administration of the Depo-Provera shot which can be given during a full office visit with the physician or as the only service performed that day, in which case there is no $85 charge.

 Other than listed above, we do not do blood tests.
 We do not draw blood to be sent to a lab for processing.
 Instead, you will be given a lab order slip to take to the lab of your choice.

 If a procedure, for example, a skin biopsy, leads to a sample being sent out for additional testing then you may receive a bill from the company that does the additional testing.

 We have negotiated with a lab company so that we can offer lower prices to people without insurance for most routine send-out tests.
-For example, PAP smears, strep cultures, STD swabs and urine samples, etc. We can offer these prices to people with insurance too!
+For example: PAP smears, strep cultures, STD swabs, urine samples, etc. We can offer these prices to people with insurance too!
 We will show you the price list for the negotiated tests before sending any samples so that you may choose whether to pay through us or through your insurance company.

 Dr. Weeks also makes and sells reusable heating pads of varying sizes.
 Each pad is filled with feed corn and comes with a removable machine washable patterned fabric case.
 The pad and case are placed in the microwave to heat up.